SAP-docs/btp-application-autoscaler/docs/cf-cli-plugin.md

 - `Timestamp`: collect time of the current metric item

 ### `cf autoscaling-history`
 Retrieve the scaling event history of an application.
-You can specify the start/end time of the returned query result,  and the display order(ascending or descending).
-The scaling event history will be shown in a table.
+You can specify the start/end time of the returned query result, and the display order (ascending or descending).
+The scaling event history is shown in a table.
 ```shell
 cf autoscaling-history APP_NAME [--start START_TIME] [--end END_TIME] [--asc] [--output PATH_TO_FILE]
 ```